Cagrilintide: Weight Reduction Research From Clinical Trials

 This is the trial that made the difference.
 This study was published in late 2023 and involved the combination of Cagrilintide with semaglutide 2.4mg.
 The results?
 Mind blowing.

-Trial design: Ninety-two subjects were allocated to one of 3 treatment groups for 32 weeks:
+Trial design: Ninety-two subjects were allocated to one of 3 research investigation groups for 32 weeks:

 ---|---|---|---|